Great Trees of New York Map

 As with all of our maps, this title is printed on recycled FSC-certified paper by a carbon neutral, family-owned printer.
 The map opens to A2 (420 x 594mm, 16.53 x 23.39 inches), folds to A5 (148 × 210mm or 5.83 × 8.27 inches), and is protected by a band.

-The Great Trees of New York Map is the second in our new series dedicated to urban trees.
-It follows the success of our Great Trees of London Map which was featured by the New York Times Magazine, Financial Times, New Scientist, Vogue, Londonist, and elsewhere.
-It will be followed by Great Trees of Paris Map in the not too distant future.
+The Great Trees of New York Map is part of our new series dedicated to urban trees.
+It follows the success of our Great Trees of London Map and Great Trees of Paris Map which were featured by the New York Times Magazine, Financial Times, New Scientist, Vogue, Londonist, and elsewhere.